 - 2 to 3 teaspoons milk

 Add all the ingredients, except the ones for the glaze, to the machine.
 Set the machine to basic/white bread cycle and light or medium crust.
 To make the glaze, stir together powdered sugar and cocoa powder.
-Stir in 1/4 teaspoon vanilla and enough milk to make glaze of drizzling consistency, and drizzle over the baked bread.
+Stir in 1/4 teaspoon vanilla and enough milk to make a glaze of drizzling consistency, and drizzle over the baked bread.

 Be nice and try to share!